danalvrz/leaderboarding/README.md

 ## leaderboarding
 This is a laeaderboard app that can be used to keep track of your game nights.
-It was build using an API to store and acces the scores.
+It was build using an API to store and access the scores.
 Feel free to add yours.

 ## Live Demo